 Some users found the scope difficult to zero.

 Design eliminates concerns about holdover when shooting at different distances.
+Very accurate.
 Made of aircraft-quality aluminum with a hard anodized finish.
 Waterproof and fog-proof.
 Good price for the quality.

 Image may lose sharpness when shooting while making use of magnifications.
 Lens may create some glare.

 Low price, great performance.
-Dusk & Dawn Brightness coating for best results in low-light conditions.
+Multicoated lens works great in low-light conditions.
 Waterproof.
 Works well on a variety of guns and for different types of hunting.
 Easy to make adjustments in the field.
 Features 3-9X magnification with 4-inch eye relief.

 Scope may fog up easily during humid conditions.
-Doesn't offer the quality of some pricier scopes.
+Multi-X reticle lacks range markers.

-Easy to change settings in the field w/click dials.
+Easy to change settings in the field with click dials.
 Waterproof, fog-proof, and rugged.
-Parallax -free viewing as close as 3 yards.
+Parallax-free viewing as close as 3 yards.
 Durable scope that will work well in the field over many hunting trips.
 Large field of view.
 Comfortable eye relief.